Maternity activewear: the ultimate buying guide

 Maternity activewear: the ultimate buying guide for pregnancy leggings, feeding bras and recovery tights

 For mums-to-be looking to stay active during pregnancy, shopping for maternity activewear can be confusing.
 Just like your exercise needs change through each trimester, so do your needs for maternity clothes!
-Whether you choose pre-natal yoga and pilates, continue your gym or running routine, or just want to be comfortable and supported on your walks, finding the best maternity activewear is a must for stylish, active and healthy mamas.
+Whether you choose pre-natal yoga and pilates, continue your gym or running routine, or just want to be comfortable and supported on your walks, finding the best pregnancy workout clothes is a must for stylish, active and healthy mamas.

 Wanting to know how to buy maternity activewear?
 We’ve answered the top frequently asked questions in this definitive guide:

 What are maternity exercise essentials?What are maternity tights?What are pregnancy recovery tights?
 Can I wear them post c-section?Can I just wear normal activewear when pregnant?What are the benefits of compression in pregnancy?When to buy maternity activewear?What size should I buy?
 Should I go up a size when I’m pregnant?When to wear maternity activewear?Where to buy maternity workout clothes in Australia and NZ?How to find the best maternity activewear?

 With your changing body comes challenges to staying fit and healthy: waistbands that dig in, too tight crops and tights that roll-down.
 So, what are the best maternity activewear clothes you can buy to make your pregnancy exercise more comfortable through the different stages of pregnancy?

 We recommend during your pregnancy (second trimester and third trimester):